AegisSoul/Kursinis-projektas/README.md

 - Admins can EDIT the stats of a player.

 The prior version of this project was made using C# as requested by the lecturer.
 For the next semester, the project had to be moved to the web using any of chosen technologies, so I opted for Laravel, which was suggested and taught to me by my mentor.
-This is the current version of project.
+This is the current version of project. <br>
-The older version made with C# can be found in a different repository which is public.
+<a href="https://github.com/AegisSoul/Krepsininku-sistema-Kursinis-projektas-Csharp-">The older version of the project made with C# can be found here:<a/>

 LT
 ## Apie Šį Projektą